Over $25.5 MILLION INVESTED

 $50,000

-MusicScores provides violin instruction for preschoolers to enhance literacy, self-regulation and focus, as well as social and motor skills.
+MusicScores Violin provides violin instruction for preschoolers to enhance literacy, self-regulation and focus, as well as social and motor skills.
 NCEF funding supports over 300 Head Start children to participate in this research-based and data-driven program.

 • Naples Therapeutic Riding Center